fluttered-book/fluttered-book.github.io/content/docs/flutter-basics/_index.md

 # Flutter basics

-Now that you've gotten a taste of Dart, it's time to dive into the GUI framework Flutter.
+Now that you've gotten a taste of Dart, it's time to dive into the UI framework Flutter.

 ![Flutter logo](images/lockup_flutter_horizontal.svg)